 Burdock Root

-Burdock root is a herb often made into tea.
-It has many antioxidants and a diuretic effect which make it a recommended herb for kidney stones.
+It also has a diuretic effect which makes it a recommended herb for kidney stones.
 It is thought to decrease sodium levels.

 Rehmannia